parameter-network/branding/guidelines/brand-guidelines.md

 ---

-## 5. Background Usage
+## 7. Background Usage

-- Use **dark logo** on light backgrounds
+- Use dark logo variants on light backgrounds
-- Use **light logo** on dark backgrounds
+- Use light logo variants on dark backgrounds
-- Avoid noisy, low-contrast, or patterned backgrounds
+- Avoid noisy, patterned, or low-contrast backgrounds
 - Do not place the logo over images unless readability is guaranteed

-If in doubt, use a solid background.
+When in doubt, use a solid background.

 ---